 Mail Registration

-Instead, you can register your business in South Dakota through mail.
-To do so, you must first access the suitable registration forms from the website of the Secretary of State in South Dakota.
+Instead, you can register your business in South Dakota through the mail.
+To do so, you must first access the suitable registration forms from the Secretary of State’s website in South Dakota.
 Once downloaded, fill out these forms and send them, along with the necessary fees, to the specified address.

 In-Person Registration

-If you’re more inclined towards direct communication, you have the option to personally go to the South Dakota Secretary of State’s office in Pierre, which is the capital of the state, to officially register your business in South Dakota.
-The personnel at this office will be able to provide assistance with all the required documentation and also offer guidance throughout the registration procedure.
+If you’re more inclined towards direct communication, you can personally go to the South Dakota Secretary of State’s office in Pierre, the state capital, to officially register your business in South Dakota.
+The personnel at this office will be able to assist you with all the required documentation and offer guidance throughout the registration procedure.

 Business Assistance Organizations